MicrosoftDocs/MIMDocs/MIMDocs/reference/get-workflow-policy.md

 ---

-# Get Workflow Policy
+# Get workflow policy
-Gets the profile template policy for the specified workflow.
-This data is used during request creation.
+Gets the profile template policy for a specified workflow.
+The data is used during request creation.
 The workflow policy specifies which data is needed by the client in order to create a request.
-Such data may include: various data collection items, request comments, and one time password policy.
+The data can include various data collection items, request comments, and a one-time password policy.

+>[!NOTE]
-**Note**: URLs shown in this topic are relative to the hostname chosen during API deployment; for example: `https://api.contoso.com`.
+>The URLs in this article are relative to the hostname that's chosen during API deployment, such as `https://api.contoso.com`.

-##Request
+## Request

 Method  |Request URL
 ---------|---------
 GET     |/CertificateManagement/api/v1.0/profiletemplates/{id}/policy/workflow/{type}

-###URL Parameters
+### URL parameters

 Parameter| Description
 --------|-------------
 id| Required.
 The GUID corresponding to the profile template that the policy is to be extracted from. type| Required.
-The type of policy being requested.
-Possible values are: *Enroll*, *Duplicate*, *OfflineUnblock*, *OnlineUpdate*, *Renew*, *Recover*, *RecoverOnBehalf*, *Reinstate*, *Retire*, *Revoke*, *TemporaryEnroll*, *Unblock*.
+The type of policy that's being requested.
+The possible values are "Enroll", "Duplicate", "OfflineUnblock", "OnlineUpdate", "Renew," "Recover," "RecoverOnBehalf," "Reinstate," "Retire," "Revoke," "TemporaryEnroll," and "Unblock."

-###Request Headers
+### Request headers
-For common request headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API Service Details*.
+For common request headers, see [HTTP request and response headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API service details*.
-###Request Body
-none

-##Response
-###Response Codes
+### Request body
+None.

+## Response
+This section describes the response.

+### Response codes
 Code  |Description
 ---------|---------
 200 | OK
 403 | Forbidden
 204 | No content
 500 | Internal Error

-###Response Headers
+### Response headers
-For common response headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API Service Details*.
+For common response headers, see [HTTP request and response headers](certificate-management-rest-api-service-details.md#http-request-and-response-headers) in *CM REST API service details*.

-###Response Body
+### Response body
-On success, returns a policy object based on a [ProfileTemplatePolicy](https://msdn.microsoft.com/library/windows/desktop/microsoft.clm.shared.profiletemplates.profiletemplatepolicy.aspx) object.
-At a minimum, the policy object will contain the properties in the following table, but may contain additional properties depending on the policy requested.
-For example, a request for an enroll policy will return an [EnrollPolicy](https://msdn.microsoft.com/library/windows/desktop/microsoft.clm.shared.profiletemplates.enrollpolicy.aspx) object.
-For more information, see the documentation for the policy object associated with the {type} parameter in the request.
-The documentation for the different types of policy objects can be found under the [Microsoft.Clm.Shared.ProfileTemplates Namespace](https://msdn.microsoft.com/library/windows/desktop/microsoft.clm.shared.profiletemplates.aspx) documentation.
+On success, returns a policy object that's based on a [ProfileTemplatePolicy](https://msdn.microsoft.com/library/windows/desktop/microsoft.clm.shared.profiletemplates.profiletemplatepolicy.aspx) object.
+At a minimum, the policy object contains the properties in the following table, but can contain additional properties depending on the policy requested.
+For example, a request for an enroll policy returns an [EnrollPolicy](https://msdn.microsoft.com/library/windows/desktop/microsoft.clm.shared.profiletemplates.enrollpolicy.aspx) object.
+For more information, see the documentation for the policy object that's associated with the {type} parameter in the request.
+The documentation for the different types of policy objects can be found in the [Microsoft.Clm.Shared.ProfileTemplates namespace](https://msdn.microsoft.com/library/windows/desktop/microsoft.clm.shared.profiletemplates.aspx) documentation.

 Property | Description
 ---------|------------
-ApprovalsNeeded | The number of approvals that are required for FIM CM requests for the policy.
+ApprovalsNeeded | The number of approvals that are required for Forefront Identity Manager (FIM) Certificate Management (CM) requests for the policy.
 AuthorizedApprover | The security descriptor for users who are authorized to approve FIM CM requests for the policy.
 AuthorizedEnrollmentAgent | The security descriptor for users who can act as enrollment agents for the policy.
 AuthorizedInitiator | The security descriptor for users who can initiate FIM CM requests for the policy.